GEOG 571

 Click to read the text from Figure 3.2 above.

-Improving accessibility architecture and creating more inclusive programs would help to make the recreation center of Suburbia City more inclusive.
-Currently, the programs and architecture of the recreation center make the space exclusive for those with limited mobility.
-According to a completely made up Census, at least 10% of the population of Suburbia City have limited mobility.
+Improving accessibility architecture and creating more inclusive programs would make the Suburbia City recreation center more inclusive.
+The recreation center programs and architecture make the space exclusive for those with limited mobility.
+Ten percent of Suburbia City’s population has limited mobility, according to a completely made-up Census.

 • Your main message and recommendation(s) should be within the first sentence.